-New York government car insurance for low-income drivers
+Does the government offer any car insurance program for low-income drivers in New York?

 There is no government-run car insurance program for low-income drivers in New York.
 Only a handful of states (California, Hawaii and New Jersey) have such a program.